leventemo/lvnt/src/content/blog/git-commands.md

   + if your remote is not called origin, get the URLs of all remotes
   + remotes can be added, removed or modified at any time so there is a chance that the remotes in your local repo don't include the remote it was originally cloned from

-turn of fast-forwarding for one pull
+turn off fast-forwarding for one pull
 * `git pull --no-ff`

 log divergent history